-I’m not going to argue whether or not Rhodes should have pursued his dream given what it cost him to achieve it.
-His choices are neither unique, nor particularly rare.
+I’m not going to debate whether or not Rhodes should have pursued his dream given what it cost him to achieve it.
+The choices he made were neither unique, nor particularly rare.
 I know many athletes who’ve done the same, and they wouldn’t change anything for the world.
 But if we all pursued our passions with this level of single-mindedness, the fabric of society would explode.

 So should the rest of us just lock our dreams away in a box?
 Or is there a more responsible way to chase them?

 I believe the answer to the latter question is “Yes”.

 I find it really weird when people think if they can’t fulfil their dream of doing their passion full-time (be it painting, golf or knitting jumpers for Cabbage Patch dolls), then there’s no point pursuing it all.